 This Day in History: The Cuban Missile Crisis

-On this day in 1962, the world watches and waits as the Cuban Missile Crisis remains unresolved.
-Russia and the United States had been teetering on the brink of nuclear war for nearly two weeks.
+On this day in 1962, a blockade of Cuba officially comes to an end.
+Russia and the United States had been teetering on the brink of nuclear war for nearly two weeks during October, but now the Cuban Missile Crisis was officially over.

 “[T]he world came closest to blowing itself up during thirteen days in October 1962,” historian Arthur M. Schlesinger, Jr. has described.
 “Two superpowers overarmed with nuclear weapons challenged each other in what could have spiraled so easily into the ultimate catastrophe.”